ssm0318/2018_MobileComputing/README.md

 # Help to Help

 This project is developed by Ekatrina Levchenko, JaeWon Kim, Sicre--Lorge Tristan.

+Final Score: A+

 ## Backend